Assessment of Accessible Facilities

 An ever increasing number of clubs are setting up a DSA and most have also become members of Level Playing Field (The trading name for The National Association of Disabled Supporters).
 YTFC DSA is a member and has implemented a procedure whereby we contact ALL visiting clubs to Huish Park (irrespective of them having a DSA or not) and offer assistance to any disabled members of that club concerning their visit to Huish Park.

-We have 60 disabled parking slots at Huish Park and all are allocated to our members, however, there are also a number of disabled slots which are on a first come, first served basis plus a 'Disabled Supporters Compound'.
-Most clubs have a Disability Liaison Officer (DLO) and this position is currently held by James Hillier (Stadium Manager).
-Assistant DLO is Roger Battrick our DSA Chairman.
+We have 60 accessible parking slots at Huish Park which are all allocated to our members and a ‘Disabled Supporters Compound’ where accessible parking slots can be reserved by away supporters.
+We also have a number of accessible slots which are on a first come, first served basis.
+Most clubs have a Disability Liaison Officer (DLO) and this position is currently held by James Hillier (Huish Park Stadium Manager).
+He is assisted by Roger Battrick (YTFC DSA Chairman) who is the Liaison Officer between the club and the DSA.

-Each season the DSA will vote for a Player of the Year and Young Player of the Year Award and present the awards after the last home match each season.
+Each season the DSA will vote for a Player of the Year and a Runner up Player of the Year Award and will present the awards after the last home match of each season.
 The new committee has built up a good working relationship with the officials of YTFC and have found them to be very supportive.

 Membership is £5 per year to any disabled supporter.
 If you wish to join, why not contact our Secretary Sharon Swain, on 07790 375250, email - email@example.com or write to YTFC DSA Membership Secretary, 26 Christopher Close, Yeovil, BA20 2EH.